machine learning +

 Frequently Asked Questions

 Yes.
-A subgraph is a full StateGraph — it supports conditional edges, cycles, and every other LangGraph feature.
-The parent doesn’t see or control the internal routing.
+A subgraph is a full StateGraph, so it supports conditional edges, cycles, and every other LangGraph feature.
+The parent has no visibility into those internal routes.

 # Inside a subgraph builder